- What Are Dreadlocks?

 To minimize flattening, pulling, and possible hair breakage, you can put your dreads up in a bun or ponytail while you sleep.
 You may think that keeping them loose is better, as this is the case with natural, free-flowing hair, but dreads are different.

 You do need to use a hair tie that won’t snag or create more problems for your hair, though.
 They will need to be sturdier and more accommodating than usual.
 Here are some of our favorite options:

-- Threddies Knotted Hair Tie Set of 6 ($9.98 on Amazon).
-Not as durable as some products, but the price is undeniably the friendliest.
+- Threddies Knotted Hair Tie Set of 6 ($9.98 on Amazon) are not as durable as some products, but the price is undeniably the friendliest.
 These are completely elastic, with no metal or plastic parts that can get caught in your hair.

-- Burlybands Ultimate Hair Tie Set of 3 ($10.99 on Amazon).
-These are strong, seamless, and look very much like heavy duty versions of the typical hair tie.
+- Burlybands Ultimate Hair Tie Set of 3 ($10.99 on Amazon) are strong, seamless, and look very much like heavy duty versions of the typical hair tie.
 Though not specifically made for dreadlocks, Burlybands are a great choice.

-- Loccessories Cream Bone Loc Tie ($13.99 on Amazon).
-This product works well but is not so budget friendly, as this is a single hair tie and not a set or even a pair!
+- Loccessories Cream Bone Loc Tie ($13.99 on Amazon) works well but is not so budget friendly, as this is a single hair tie and not a set or even a pair!
 Loccessories makes the loc tie with the different beads, too.